setiQuest/ML4SETI/hackathon_info/README.md

 Mini Test Set: [example_hackathon_scorecard.csv](https://dal.objectstorage.open.softlayer.com/v1/AUTH_cdbef52bdf7a449c96936e1071f0a46b/simsignals_files/example_hackathon_scorecard.csv)

-As a test, submit this test set to the scoreboard to ensure you're up and running.
+As a test, submit this scorecard to the scoreboard to ensure you're up and running.

 <br>

 ## Team Code Repository

 Choose one team member to be the team code master.
-You can either
+The code master should either

-  * Create a Github (GH) repository to hold your code that you develop from scratch.
+  * Create a Github repository to hold your code that you develop from scratch.
-  * Recommnded: Fork this github repository: [https://github.com/setiquest/ml4seti](https://github.com/setiquest/ml4seti) into your account.
+  * Recommnded: Fork this github repository: [https://github.com/setiquest/ml4seti](https://github.com/setiquest/ml4seti) into your Github account.
 You can then use the code here as a starting point.

 Team code masters can invite teammates to collaborate through the GH repo Settings.